vessl-ai/hyperpocket/CONTRIBUTING.md

 ```bash
 pre-commit install
 ```
 These hooks automatically run checks whenever you commit, helping you quickly catch formatting or style issues.
+To manage the pre-commit hooks, we recommend to use [pre-commit](https://pre-commit.com/).

 ## Documentation